amos-teo/Accounting-for-New-Companies/README.md

 If more balance sheet categories are present, please map them manually in the script so that the result appears in the order A--> E --> L.

-Underlying assumption is that the transaction list will be updated accurately.
+Underlying assumption is that the transaction list will be updated accurately until the input date for which you want to generate the statements for.